Ancientae0N/smh/README.md

 * 2 new extensions to ls added:
 ->`ls -z` which lists out all the files with a size of 0 bytes ->`ls -e` which lists out all the files without an extension!
-* history command which lists out all the commands entered until now.
+* History command which lists out all the commands entered until now.
 Use `history`